Financial Data Breach Statistics

 To show you just how advanced cybercrime has become and how much it costs society, we’ve created this article.
 Use the information to help protect your personal finances and those of your business.
 And, just as importantly, spread the word about this serious threat.

-Key Statistics on Data Breaches for 2024 - Editor’s Choice
+Key Financial Data Breach Statistics for 2025 - Editor’s Choice

-• 71% of all data breaches are financially motivated.
+- 95% of all data breaches are motivated by financial gain.

 (SecurityMetrics)